jepegit/cellpy/docs/tutorials/basic_interaction.rst

 Extract current-voltage graphs
 ------------------------------

-If you have loaded your data into a CellpyData-object, let's now consider how to extract current-voltage graphs from your data.
-We assume that the name of your CellpyData-object is ``cell_data``:
+If you have loaded your data into a CellpyCell-object, let's now consider how to extract current-voltage graphs from your data.
+We assume that the name of your CellpyCell-object is ``cell_data``:

 .. code-block:: python